 In Maharashtra, Ghatasthapana is celebrated from the first day of the month of Ashwin.
 Ghat arrangement includes an earthen pot filled with water and surrounded by clay in which food grains are sown and allowed to sprout for nine days.
 Five stems of jowar are also placed over the pot which completes the ‘Ghat’.
-Women devotees worship the pot for nine days, offering rituals and a garland of flowers, leaves, fruits, dry-fruits etc. Water is also offered to get the seeds sprouted.
+Women devotees worship the pot for nine days, offering rituals and a garland of flowers, leaves, fruits, dry fruits, etc. Water is also offered to get the seeds sprouted.

 Some people conduct Kali Pooja on days 1 and 2, Laxmi Pooja on days 3, 4, 5 and Saraswati Pooja on days 6, 7, 8 & 9 along with Ghatasthapana.
-A yajna or hom is offered to Goddess Durga on the eighth day.
-On ninth day, after the Ghat Pooja, it is dissolved by taking off the sprouted leaves of the grains.
+A yajna or home is offered to Goddess Durga on the eighth day.
+On a ninth day, after the Ghat Pooja, it is dissolved by taking off the sprouted leaves of the grains.
 Some families invite a woman from Matang community and offer food.
 The woman is treated as a form of the Goddess and blessings are sought from her.
 On the occasion of Dussehra or Vijayadashmi, devotees worship iron utensils and weapons.
 The iron equipment is washed and leaves of Apta (called ‘sona’) and sprouted grains are offered.
 Vidyarambhan – the ceremony marking the beginning of children’s learning is also observed on this day.

 Arranging Kolu is an important Navratri observation in Tamil Nadu.
 It includes a step-like arrangement on which idols/dolls are displayed.
-The women in neighbourhood invite each other to see the Kolu displays in their homes.
+The women in the neighbourhood invite each other to see the Kolu displays in their homes.
 They also exchange sweets.
-Conducting pooja, reciting slokas or hymns and offering food items to the Goddess are also a part of this observation.
+Conducting pooja, reciting slokas or hymns and offering food items to the Goddess is also a part of this observation.
 On the 9th day, Saraswati – the Goddess of wisdom is worshipped.
-Books, musical instruments etc. are kept for pooja and worshipped.
+Books, musical instruments, etc. are kept for pooja and worshipped.
 Ayudha Pooja or worship of vehicles and tools is another important observation on this day.
 All industries and mechanical shops in Tamil Nadu conduct Ayudha Pooja at their premises.

-The 10th day or Vijayadasami symbolises a new prosperous beginning devoid of all evils.
+The 10th day or Vijayadasami symbolizes a new prosperous beginning devoid of all evils.
 New ventures started on this day are believed to flourish and kids are often let to start their education on this day.
 In the evening of Vijayadashami day, prayers are offered to thank God before dismantling the Kolu.

 Navratri is celebrated as Dussehra in Karnataka.
 Ayudha Pooja on Mahanavami (ninth day) is a major observation here and whatever tools/instruments a person uses in his daily life or for his livelihood is kept for worshipping.
 Devotees believe that the new ventures started on this day can bring success.

 The major Navaratri observation in Kerala is the worship of Goddess Saraswati from Ashtami (8th day) to Vijayadashami.
-It is observed at temples, homes, schools and offices as well.
+It is observed at temples, homes, schools, and offices as well.
 Books are kept for worship on Ashtami and they are ceremoniously taken out on Vijayadashami after conducting the Pooja.
 Ayudha Pooja – the worship of tools and vehicles is also a major observation here.

 Vidyarambham – initiating children into reading and writing is the most important Navratri observation in Kerala.
 The event is conducted at homes and temples where the priest or an elderly person initiates children to write ‘Om Harisree Ganapathaye Namah’ on a plate filled with rice.
 Millions of children are thus initiated into the world of letters and knowledge on Vijayadashami day.

 The Hindu concept of Durga or Shakthi is a manifestation of the omnipresent energy of the universe.
-She is the energy behind the creation, preservation and destruction.
+She is the energy behind the creation, preservation, and destruction.
 During Navratri, we worship the different aspects of this energy and this agrees with the scientific fact that energy can neither be created nor be destroyed.

-Hinduism gives much importance to the mother aspect of the God.
+Hinduism gives much importance to the mother aspect of God.
 The universe or the world we live in has the qualities of a mother.
 Just as a mother loves, cares and gives all comforts to her children, nature provides everything for preserving life.
 The divine power controls the movement of celestial bodies.
 It makes the Earth rotate and revolve around the Sun; causing day and night and climatic changes, creating a perfect abode for sustaining life.
 Hence, we worship this energy as Mother Goddess.

 We observe Navaratri at the beginning of summer and at the beginning of winter which are the two important junctures of climatic change.
-Our ancestors have chosen these occasions as the sacred opportunities for worshiping the divine energy.
+Our ancestors have chosen these occasions as the sacred opportunities for worshipping the divine energy.